 Print-ready exports

-Choose the right QR format, size, and layout rules before Smart Link assets go to print.
+Choose the right QR format, size, and layout rules before OmniLab Smart Link assets go to print.

-In this article, you'll learn how to prepare Smart Link QR exports for posters, flyers, counter cards, packaging, and other printed assets.
+Hand your designer or printer a QR code that scans reliably at its final size.
+This page covers how to prepare OmniLab Smart Link QR exports for posters, flyers, counter cards, packaging, and other printed assets.

 Why print needs its own check